magicwenli/gnss-share/README.md

 - support for tcp/unix clients send commands to gnss serial.
 - update some crates
-- use mio-server instead of serial
+- use mio/mio-serial instead of serial

 ## Command-line usage